OperationsCentre/articles/news/events/halloween-event-23.md

 <br>
 Here is the schedule for the evening:
 <br>

-* Scary Movie Time - 2 hours
+* Scary Movie Time - The Women in Black - 1hr 35mins
-* Spooky Gaming Session - 2 hours
-* Social Games - 2 hours
+* Social Games - 3hrs

 Some events may run later than usual, but we will try to stick to the schedule as much as possible.
 <br>